steebchen/specs/errors/Readme.md

 - Incorrect database credentials
 - Invalid data source URL
 - Malformed schema syntax
-- Invalid type input to Photon (`String` in place of `Int` for example)

 Handling strategy: Any user input must be validated and user should be notified about the validation error details.

-## Prisma Error
+## Runtime Error

-Note: This is actually similar to an unknown error and wrapping this with an error code might not be possible from an implementation perspective.
+// TODO: Seeking feedback on this terminology.
+Something that encapsulates Database errors, OS errors.

-These are caused due to a bug in a Prisma component.
+These are caused due to an error in Prisma runtime.
 For example,

-- Photon builds incorrect query for the query engine
-- Lift generates incorrect migration steps

-This occurrence of these should be rare.

-Handling strategy: User should be notified about the Prisma bug and should be prompted to send the error report to Prisma team manually or via telemetry.

-TODO: These are maybe just bugs and maybe do not belong to this spec.

-## OS Error

-These are caused due to an OS system call failure.
-For example,

 - The available binary is not compiled for this platform
 - SDK failed to bind a port for query engine
+- Database is not reachable
+- Database timeout

-Handling strategy: Notify the user by relaying the message from OS and suggesting them to retry.
+Handling strategy: Notify the user by relaying the message from OS/Database and suggesting them to retry.
 They might need to free up resources or do something at the OS level.

 In certain cases, like when a port collision, Prisma SDK can try to retry gracefully as well with a different port.

-## Data Source Error
+## Data Error

-These are caused when a data source lacks availability, For example,

-- Database is not reachable
-- Database timeout

-Handling strategy: Notify the user by relaying the error message from data source.

-## Domain Error

-TODO: This needs better naming based on additional feedback.
-Maybe "Constraint Error" or "Data Error" is a better term.

 These are usually caused when a database constraint fails.
 For example,